No Tax on Overtime

 View the Overtime Compensation Policy for more information.

-Compensatory time is a balance of hours available for a regular, hourly (non-exempt) employee to use as paid time off, or in comes cases, to be paid out.
-Comp time is accrued at one and a half times (1.5) the hours worked when the employee exceeds 40 hours within a work week.
+Compensatory time is a balance of hours available for a regular, hourly (non-exempt) employee to use as paid time off, or in some cases, to be paid out.
+Comp time is accrued at one and a half times (1.5) the hours worked when the employee exceeds 40 hours worked within a work week (leave time does not count towards hours worked).

 Holiday comp time is accrued at one and a half times (1.5) the hours worked over the holiday credit.